-- Illinois EPA continue to prevent exposure to contaminated groundwater by maintaining and monitoring the whole house carbon treatment units. - Illinois EPA continue to sample the private wells on a yearly basis in the area of plume #4 and downgradient of plume #5. - the on-site pump and treat system remain operational.
+- Illinois EPA continue to prevent exposures to contaminated groundwater by maintaining and monitoring the whole-house carbon treatment units. - Illinois EPA continue to sample the private wells in the area of plume #4 and down-gradient of plume #5 annually. - The on-site pump and treat system remain operational.